SAP/terraform-exporter-btp/tfutils/testdata/subaccount/input_subaccount.md

 - `beta_enabled` (Boolean) Shows whether the subaccount can use beta services and applications.
 - `description` (String) A description of the subaccount for customer-facing UIs.
 - `labels` (Map of Set of String) The set of words or phrases assigned to the subaccount.
-- `parent_id` (String) The ID of the subaccount’s parent entity.
+- `parent_id` (String) The ID of the subaccount's parent entity.
 If the subaccount is located directly in the global account (not in a directory), then this is the ID of the global account.
 - `usage` (String) Shows whether the subaccount is used for production purposes.
 This flag can help your cloud operator to take appropriate action when handling incidents that are related to mission-critical accounts in production systems.
 Do not apply for subaccounts that are used for non-productive purposes, such as development, testing, and demos.
 Applying this setting this does not modify the subaccount.
 Possible values are:

   | value | description |